 There will be two practice exams.
 Although Capiro is no longer an accredited BCS exam provider, these courses were created and approved at the time where we were.
 They were real, BCS accredited, exams.

 We will also provide 2 more exams that were not accredited but which represent the style of a typical scenario based exam.

 Important information for those taking BCS examinations

 All course delegates who intend to take the associated examination for the BCS Certificate in Modelling Business Processes must ensure that they familiarise themselves with rules covering provision of photographic identification and the guidelines on eligibility for requesting additional time for the examination.
-Please click this link to see the details.
+Please click this link to see the BCS identification policy.